 It is served chilled in a tall glass or clay pot.
 It is usually garnished with roasted cumin powder or coriander leaves.
-It is a perfect accompaniment to your meals or serve anytime during the day.
+Perfect accompaniment to your meals or serve anytime during the day.

 You can store the leftover masala buttermilk in the refrigerator for 2 days in an airtight container.
 You can make it ahead and store it in the fridge.

 Note: Herbs in the chaas lose their flavor when stored for longer in the fridge and may turn bitter.
-Hence is best enjoyed within a day or two.
+Hence, it is best enjoyed within a day or two.

 Tips to Make Perfect Masala Chaas